mwcremer/dnd-bx/core.md

 7. [**Magic**](#magic) Rules relating to spells and spell casting, spell books, magical research, and magic items.

-Aside from the inclusion of combat charts for the standard classes (which are required for monsters, as well), no reference is made to any specific character classes.
-Likewise, aside from the (optional) encumbrance rules, no specific equipment lists are assumed.
-This information may be found in the companion volume--[**_B/X Essentials: Classes and Equipment_**](class.md)--or in any number of other books inspired by this rule set.

-It is my hope that this book will play some small part in the furtherance of this timeless and beloved game and prove useful as a reference for those already familiar with its charms.

-Gavin Norman, Summer 2017, Berlin.

 ## <a name="ability_scores"></a>Ability Scores

 ### <a name="standard_adjustments"></a>Standard Adjustments